isc-projects/kea/src/bin/admin/kea-admin.rst

         meant to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data.

-   lease-recount
+   lease-stat-recount
-        Recounts leases for MySQL or PostgreSQL database.
+        Recounts lease statistics for MySQL or PostgreSQL database.

 ``backend``
    Specifies backend type.
 Currently allowed backends are: memfile,